gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 ![xDai Bridge Diagram](/img/bridges/diagrams/dai-bridge.svg)

-The xDai token is minted when Dai is transferred from Ethereum to the Gnosis Chain using the xDai Bridge.
+The xDai token is minted when Dai is transferred from Ethereum to Gnosis using the xDai Bridge.
 During the transfer process, a block reward contract is invoked to mint xDai to a user's account.
 Because contract calls are made from the consensus engine to create xDai tokens, balance updates are more difficult to trace than simple value transfers.

 1. User sends a transaction to the [bridge contract](https://etherscan.io/address/0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016#code) on Ethereum
 2. The transfer is approved on the Ethereum side and the user's Dai balance is reduced